Whether you want to make a quick meal or an entire one with several courses, you should have the right cookware pieces.

 The height of the pan increases with the size of the pan.

-A skillet is slightly deeper compared to a saucepan and curved sides.
-It is used for braising thick curries and sauces and comes with a lid.
+A skillet is shallower compared to a saucepan and has sloped, curved sides.
+It is used for frying, braising thick curries and sauces and comes with a lid.

-The defining trait of the skillet is the slanted sides.
-The surface area is not wide, but it’s quite versatile.
+The defining trait of the skillet is the short slanted sides.
+The skillet has a large surface area compared to its height, and it’s quite versatile.

 You can use a skillet pan for cooking an egg, meat, or frying foods.
 It holds heat amazingly, which makes it excellent for grilling.